 Notten’s Bush Camp is family owned and run.
 It prides itself on a convivial and laidback atmosphere as well as an eco-friendly approach to lodge design.
-The camp has been awarded a Certificate of Excellence from TripAdvisor!
 The accommodation is booked on a full-board basis, including three meals daily, a selection of alcoholic and soft drinks, two game drives daily, one bush walk daily, Wi-Fi, and a laundry service.
 There’s a 30 per cent discount for children aged 6–12 years, and all ages are welcome when Notten’s is booked for exclusive use.
 The camp is open throughout the year and there’s a minimum age requirement of 6 years.

 ACCESS & LOCATION: